Savage River Campground

 Views of Denali

 On the walk down to the river you can see the peak of Denali over the tops of the foothills.
 However, if you drive about two minutes down the road, the views are much more impressive, particularly at sunrise on a clear day.
+If you want to go for a day hike near the campground, you can access the trailhead to the Savage Alpine Trail directly across the Park Road.
+This trail provides some excellent views from the mountain as you walk across the mountainside.

 Q: Are there grizzly bears in the area?